 Day 12 – Haifa, Nazareth & Sea of Galilee

-The next day we had a delightful breakfast at Bat Galim Boutique Hotel and went to visit Haifa’s icon: the Bahá’í Gardens or Hanging Gardens of Haifa made up of eighteen terraces which span almost the entire city.
+The next day had a delightful breakfast at Bat Galim Boutique Hotel and went to visit Haifa’s icon: the Bahá’í Gardens or Hanging Gardens of Haifa made up of eighteen terraces which span almost the entire city.
 They are an impressive monument although hard to visit as not all areas are accesible and hard to photograph as they are incredibly massive.

-We spent the rest of the day driving around the lake and visiting its various attractions such as:
+I spent the rest of the day driving around the lake and visiting its various attractions such as:

 - Beaches, there are many across the lake and I wouldn’t say one is prettier than the other so just stop for a dip in the lake!